Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies: Energy loss from theoretical models

-Let the velocity of the heavy quark is $v_T(= p_T/ E_T)$ then it would take time $\tau_L = ( < L > / v_T$) to traverse the plasma.
-Now $\tau_c$ is the proper time which corresponds to the critical temperature $T_c$ of quark-hadron phase transition.
-If $\tau_c \geq \tau_L$ then the heavy quark would traverse the whole QGP phase.
-On the other hand if $\tau_c < \tau_L$ the heavy quark would cover a distance $v_T \times\tau_c$ while remain inside the QGP phase.
-Thus we have considered the effective path length of the heavy quark: $< L>_{eff}= min[<L>, v_T \times \tau_c]$.
-The procedure was adopted in earlier works~\cite{Wicks,Jamil}.
-The parameters of calculations are enlisted in Table~\ref{qgp_evolution}.
+where $T_{AB}(\vec{b})= t_A(\vec{r}+\vec{b}/2)t_B(\vec{r}-\vec{b}/2)$ represents the number density of nucleons in the transverse plane, $t_A$ and $t_B$ are the thickness functions of the colliding nuclei A and B respectively.
+Let the velocity of the heavy quark is $v_T(= p_T/ E_T)$ and $\tau_c$ is the proper time which corresponds to the critical temperature $T_c$ of quark-hadron phase transition.
+Then the effective path length of the heavy quark is $< L>_{eff}= {\rm min}[<L>, v_T \times \tau_c]$.
+The procedure was adopted in earlier works~\cite{DGLV2,Jamil}.
+The effective paramaters of the system considered in the calculations are enlisted in Table~\ref{qgp_evolution}.